tychusyuan/ThinkInEnglish/2021_ree_guy.md

 Are we talking about God?
 You've met God?
 And he's a dick?

 His name's Antwan,and, yes, he's an absolute troll.

 Trolls exist?

-Look, I don't know if anybody does it,

-but you could rack experience points up by being a good guy.
+Look, I don't know if anybody does it,but you could rack experience points up by being a good guy.

 Like a hero.
 Ooh.
 Easy, tiger.